mayerrobert/jmurmel/mlib.md

     (when condition forms*) -> result

-Execute forms if condition evaluates to true and return the result of the last form if any Orherwise f condition evaluates to false, the forms are not evaluated and the return value of the when-form is nil.
+Execute forms if condition evaluates to true and return the result of the last form if any.
+Otherwise f condition evaluates to false, the forms are not evaluated and the return value of the when-form is nil.
 ### unless
     (unless condition forms*) -> result

-Execute forms if condition evaluates to false and return the result of the last form if any Orherwise f condition evaluates to true, the forms are not evaluated and the return value of the unless-form is nil.
+Execute forms if condition evaluates to false and return the result of the last form if any.
+Otherwise f condition evaluates to true, the forms are not evaluated and the return value of the unless-form is nil.
 ### case